 Each session in The Welcome Program includes a series of student resources developed using Google's G Suite.
-Additional information and support can be found on the department's G Suite for Education webpage.
+Additional information and support to use Google's G Suite can be found on the department's Google Workspace page.

 Establishing a relationship with parents and carers will assist in promoting a positive partnership between school and home, which will benefit the students and the whole school community.